Florune/florune-documentation/src/tutorials/escrow.md

 * Smart contracts hold funds securely
 * Neither Florune nor any third party can access funds
-* Payments follow signature-verified, immutable logic
 * Status is always transparent to both parties
-* Options for rollback, cancellation, or conditional release
+* Options for rollback, cancellation, and freeze under safe conditions and only by parties

-This makes it suitable for **everything from small digital engagements to high-value deals** worth thousands or millions.
+This makes it suitable for **everything from small digital engagements to high-value deals**.

 ---

 ## **Use Cases**

-### **1. High-Value B2B Transactions**
+### **1. High-Value Transactions**

 *Manufacturing orders, consulting retainers, licensing fees*

 * Securely holds large sums
-* Ensures contract milestones are met
 * Prevents fraud or late delivery

 ### **2. Freelance / Gig Work**